Important COVID-19 travel guidance

 British nationals need a visa to visit Sudan.
 Apply before you travel via the Sudanese Embassy in London.

 You should register with the Aliens Department at the Ministry of Interior within 3 days of your arrival in the country.
-You will need two passport size photos.
+You will need 2 passport size photos.
 The fee is the Sudanese Pound equivalent of around £35.
 If you don’t register within 3 days of arrival, you may be fined.
 Some of the larger hotels will do this for you but you should ask when you check-in.

 Children under 18